dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 ~~~~
 {: #fig_ID-Loc-5G-2 title="5G Integration with ID-LOC (GTP replacement)"}

-An ID-LOC network architecture is able to decouple the identity of endpoints (ID) from their location in the network (LOC).
-Common ID-LOC architectures are based on two main components, ID-LOC data-plane nodes and an ID-LOC mapping system.

-ID-LOC data-plane nodes act upon received data traffic and perform ID-LOC data-plane operation.
-The specific operation that these ID-LOC data-plane nodes perform is based on the particular ID-LOC data-plane protocol that they implement.
-ID-LOC data-plane protocols are usually divided in two categories, (1) those that encapsulate ID-based data-plane packets into LOC-based data-plane packets and (2) those that transform the addresses on the data-plane packets from ID-based addresses to LOC-based addresses.
-SRv6 and LISP-DP protocols are examples of the former while the ILA protocol is an example of the latter.

-The ID-LOC mapping system is a database that provides mappings of Identity to Location for ID-LOC data-plane nodes to use.
-Usually, ID-LOC architectures use an ID-LOC control-plane protocol to make available at the data-plane nodes the ID-LOC mappings that they need to operate.
-Examples of such ID-LOC control-plane protocols are LISP-CP and ILAMP.

-When integrating ID-LOC architecture into the 5G framework there are several aspects to take into account.
-First the ID-LOC data-plane function needs to be performed in the data-plane path as the packets enter and leave the ID-LOC domain.
-On option for this is to deploy ID-LOC data-plane nodes adjacent to UPFs to perform the ID-LOC operation on the traffic as it leaves or enters the UPFs (as shown in Fig. {{fig_ID-Loc-5G-1}}).
-In this case the ID-LOC data-plane protocol will be part of the N9 interface along with current GTP.
-Another option is to implement the ID-LOC data-plane function directly in the UPFs (as shown in Fig. {{fig_ID-Loc-5G-2}}).
-In this case, these ID-LOC enabled UPFs will directly generate packets encapsulated or transformed and will be able to directly process packets encapsulated or transformed.
-In this case the ID-LOC protocol will completely replace GTP in the N9 interface.

-Second, the Mapping System needs to contain the appropriate ID-LOC mappings in coordination with the SMF.
+Finally, another aspect to consider when integrating the ID-LOC architecture into the 5G framework is that the Mapping System needs to contain the appropriate ID-LOC mappings in coordination with the SMF.
 In order to do so, the mappings in the Mapping System are populated either by the SMF directly or by the ID-LOC nodes that should be in synch with the SMF.
 In the former case, an interface from the SMF to the Mapping System is needed (as shown in Figs. {{fig_ID-Loc-5G-1}} and {{fig_ID-Loc-5G-2}}).

-See also section [REF] for discussion on an approach for incremental deployment of ID-LOC solutions in the 5G framework.

-The following control planes leverage the ID/Loc split:

 ### LISP Control-Plane

 The current LISP control-plane (LISP-CP) specification {{?I-D.ietf-lisp-rfc6833bis}} is data-plane agnostic and can serve as control-plane for different data-plane protocols (beyond the LISP data-plane).
-In this section we describe how LISP-CP can serve to enable the operation of the ILA data-plane and the SRv6 data-plane.
+LISP-CP offers different mechanisms to register, request, notify and update ID-Loc mappings between ID-LOC data-plane elements and the ID-LOC Mapping System.
+In the sections below we describe how LISP-CP can serve to enable the operation of the ILA data-plane and the SRv6 data-plane.

 It should be noted that the LISP-CP can run over TCP or UDP.
 The same signaling and logic applies independently of the transport.
 Additionally, when running over TCP, the optimizations specified in {{?I-D.kouvelas-lisp-map-server-reliable-transport}} can be applied.